February 03, 2022 6 min read

-Even our self-talk is elevated and we think “Maybe I am somebody.”
+Perhaps even our self-talk is elevated and we think “Maybe I am somebody.”

 Scrolling through social media wishing to morph into someone else’s tinted reality, hoping to mimic their personal care portfolio, is not the answer.

 Instead, let’s object to slathering toxic chemical formulation onto our bodies in the name of identity aspiration.
-It’s careless.

 “Perfume is the most intense form of memory.”
 Jean Paul Guerlain

 The word fragrance is draped in innocence.
-Parfum even more holy because after all, it’s French.
+Parfum even more sacred because after all, it’s French.
 But over 3000 synthetic chemicals hide behind the word fragrance.
 Some of us may not be aware that fragrance is exempt from labeling requirements because it’s considered a “trade secret” and therefore, protected by law.

-Therefore harmful ingredients such as Phthalates, proven hormone disruptors, can be neatly tucked away in our personal care buys without us ever knowing the true danger.
+Therefore harmful ingredients such as phthalates, proven hormone disruptors, can be neatly tucked away in our personal care buys without us ever knowing the true danger.